New Artin-Schelter regular and Calabi-Yau algebras via normal extensions: Examples

 \subsection{The Calabi-Yau case}

-As observed in \Cref{cor.cy}, if $A(\sfw)$ is 3-Calabi-Yau, then $\sfp=(1,\ldots,1)$ is good so the procedure in \cref{th.3-stg} produces at least one 4-Calabi-Yau algebra that is a normal, in fact central when $\sfp=(1,\ldots,1)$, extension of $A(\sfw)$.
-The 3-Calabi-Yau algebras of finite Gelfand-Kirillov dimension are noetherian domains and are classified by Mori-Smith \cite{ms-cy} and Mori-Ueyama \cite{mu-cy}.
+As observed in \Cref{cor.cy}, if $A(\sfw)$ is 3-Calabi-Yau, then $\sfp=(1,\ldots,1)$ is good so the procedure in \cref{th.3-stg} produces at least one 4-Calabi-Yau algebra that is a normal extension of $A(\sfw)$.
+It is, in fact, a central extension.
+The 3-Calabi-Yau algebras of finite Gelfand-Kirillov dimension have been classified by Mori-Smith \cite{ms-cy} and Mori-Ueyama \cite{mu-cy}.
+They are noetherian domains.

 \begin{proposition} For all the 3-Calabi-Yau algebras $A$ classified in \cite[Table 2]{ms-cy} and \cite[Table 2]{mu-cy} and all numberings of the generators, the procedure described in \Cref{cor.cy} produces a noetherian $4$-dimensional Artin-Schelter regular central extension of $A$. \end{proposition}